Audio431/Audio431/README.md

 # Hi there, I'm Atip Kajitamkul 👋
-* I'm currently studying on Software Engineering at KMITL.
+* a pinultimate year in Software engineering
 <br>

 ## 🖥️ Tech Stacks: